michaelnathanroberts/nmines/README.md

 The flag feature exists to assist the player.
 A player may flag an unrevealed cell by hovering over it while pressing the 'f' key.
 If the player hovers over a flagged cell while pressing the 'f' key, they unflag it.
 Clicking a flagged cell has no effect.

+<h3> Navigation </h3>

+A player may restart the game at any time, keeping the current settings.
+A player may access the menu at any time to create a new game with their desired settings.
+Accessing the menu terminates the current game.